Muriithisk/Muriithisk/README.md

 - 👋 Hi, I’m @Muriithisk
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning Htmls,css ,js,and react.
+- 🌱 I’m currently learning Htmls,css ,js,and reactjs and ruby on rails.
 - 💞️ I’m looking to collaborate on more projects
 - 📫 How to reach me; stephenkaruri7@gmail.com
 - 😎Lets Code — coding is fun!